ChrisDenham/PolygonClipper.AS3/README.txt

 Suggestions for changes and fixes are welcomed, though not necessarily acted upon. ;-)

-This port was originally inspired by the AS3 Flash module written by Ari Arnbj�rnsson <ari{-at-}flassari.is> that wraps the Clipper library more directly via Adobe Alchemy/FlasCC, which can be downloaded from: https://github.com/Flassari/as3clipper
+This port was originally inspired by the AS3 Flash module written by Ari Arnbjörnsson <ari{-at-}flassari.is> that wraps the Clipper library more directly via Adobe Alchemy/FlasCC, which can be downloaded from: https://github.com/Flassari/as3clipper
 Ari's Alchemy based wrapper may offer more completeness and better performance,